The underlying technology for an event mesh is Dynamic Message Routing (DMR). As your enterprise grows, you may find that your individual

 tools/orders.
 A consuming application (B) in the same cluster comes online, binds to its queue, and subscribes to topic

 tools/orders.
-Events flow from application A to application B.
+Events flow from application A to application B, preserving the quality of service (guaranteed or direct) of the publishing application A.

 In addition, all subscriptions are shared between connected clusters.
 This means that event messages published by an application in one cluster are seamlessly routed to consuming application in other clusters.